nickbearman/reproducibility-replicability-gds-penn/README.md

 ## About

 Slides for presentation on "Reproducibility and Replicability in Geospatial Data Science" by Nick Bearman on 18 April 2024.
+Available at [https://nickbearman.github.io/reproducibility-replicability-gds-penn](https://nickbearman.github.io/reproducibility-replicability-gds-penn).

 ## Requirements